Does WooCommerce Match the Browser Language?

 Continue reading WooCommerce: Rename “Tags” Label @ Single Product Page

-Apparently, since WooCommerce 4.1, there is now an easy way to edit the “You may also like…” WooCommerce string thanks to a brand new “PHP filter”.
+Since WooCommerce 4.1, there is now an easy way to edit the “You may also like…” WooCommerce string that appears on the Single Product Page, thanks to a brand new “PHP filter”.
 Kudos to Damien Carbery for reporting this new method.

 So, as usual, simply copy/paste the snippet below in your child theme’s functions.php and it will do what it says on the tin.
 Enjoy!

-Continue reading WooCommerce: Translate “You may also like…” Text
+Continue reading WooCommerce: Edit “You may also like…” Heading @ Single Product Page

 WooCommerce: How to Translate / Rename Any String